 Overall, we think you really can't go wrong with this safe, sturdy, well-made, Graco product, and it is very deserving of this spot on our list.
 Interested?
 You can check out the Graco 4Ever 4in1 car seat here.
 Note that if you like the look, feel, and features of this seat, but don't need such a wide weight range, consider the Graco Milestone all-in-one convertible car seat (below).

-Between $225 and $350, depending on color and pattern options, and coming in at only 17 pounds.
-Made right here in the USA, rated as best overall in private crash testing, and receiving excellent government front-impact crash ratings, the Britax Marathon ClickTight is a super safe, reliable, comfortable, and versatile car seat.
+Full Review: Between $225 and $350, depending on color and pattern options, and coming in at only 17 pounds.
+Made right here in the USA, rated as best overall in private crash testing, and receiving excellent government front-impact crash ratings, the Britax Marathon ClickTight convertible car seat is a super safe, reliable, comfortable, and versatile car seat.
 Britax is known for making some of the safest convertible seats on the market.
 The Marathon is rated for 5-65 pounds, with rear-facing from 5-40 pounds, and front-facing from 20-65 pounds.
 So you'll very likely be able to use this seat as rear-facing until your toddler is about 2 years old, unless they are very tall.
 If so, you will want to consider the Britax Boulevard (above), which is about 2" higher in the back.
-Britax never fails at appearing in our "best of" lists for infant car seats and convertible car seats, and it's not only us.
-They also show up at the top of reviews done by our friends at Babylist.
+Britax never fails at appearing in at least a few of our best-rated car seat lists, and it's not only us.
+They also show up at the top of reviews done by our friends at Babylist and Wirecutter.
 Britax car seats are excellent, and they have been dominating this niche for a very long time.
 The Marathon ClickTight is Britax's flagship car seat, and in our testing, we found that it has high quality construction, great safety features, super easy installation, and comfort.

 This infant to toddler car seat has great side impact protection, a steel-reinforced frame, EPS energy-absorbing foam (and SafeCell impact absorbing base and harness pads), 12-point quick-adjust harness system, adjustable recline, and it feels very sturdy and comfortable.
 The ClickTight technology is second-to-none for making installation a breeze when using the vehicle's seat belts.
 The entire front bottom lifts up and exposes the underside, making it super easy to reach in and feed the seat belt through.
 This gives parents the ease of use, and peace of mind they deserve when installing a car seat for the first (and second, and third) time!
 The fabric is also nice, but not machine washable, so keep that in mind.
 While Britax is never inexpensive, the seat does have some great features, and it comes with the Britax reputation for quality and safety.
 But overall we also found that it's quite basic, doesn't have a great weight range for parents wanting to rear-face for longer, and is not as comfy and plush as other options.
 We also found the crotch strap to be a bit short, resulting in the lower straps digging a bit into chubby baby thighs.
 Finally, we have a warehouse full of used seats and have discovered that many of the Marathons have torn/ripped cover fabric, especially along the seams.
 We don't tend to see that with many other brands, particularly ones at this price point.